5am5ecure/5am5ecure.github.io/_posts/2021-09-12-sysmon-2021-red-canary-threat-detection-report.md

 <p>The 2021 <a href="https://redcanary.com/">Red Canary</a> threat report featured a wealth of malicious TTPs, mapped to the <a href="https://attack.mitre.org/">MITRE ATT&CK</a> framework, and I decided to use them to level up my <a href="https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon"> Sysmon </a> policy.</p>

-<p>Seperate detection categories were assigned to the different 'Top Techniques' listed within the report.</p>
+<p>Seperate Sysmon detection categories were created for each 'Top Techniques' item listed within the report.</p>

-<h2>Technique T1059: Command and Scripting Interpreter<h2>
+<h2>Technique T1059: Command and Scripting Interpreter</h2>

 <b>Technique T1059.001: PowerShell</b>